 Unfortunately, only a handful of experimental studies assess deworming’s impacts over the long haul, and most of those are based on a single experiment in Kenya.
 For summaries, see this 2016 post, in the section entitled “The research on the long-term impacts of deworming.”
 This paucity of experimental evidence has led GiveWell to place weight on a non-experimental, historical study of deworming.
 Hoyt Bleakley‘s 2007 paper tracks the impacts of the campaign to eradicate hookworm from the American South a century ago.

 As part of an ongoing effort to scrutinize the evidence on the long-term impacts of deworming (this, this), GiveWell worked over the past year to revisit the Bleakley study.
 With huge assists from Christian Smith, Zachary Tausanovitch, and Claire Wang, I have formed a fresh and critical assessment of the evidence.
 The hookworm eradication effort in the American South did not coincide with breaks in long-term trends that would invite eradication as the explanation.
 For example, after the eradication campaign, outcomes such as school attendance indeed rose faster for children in historically worm-endemic areas, which could be taken as a sign of success.
 But that trend began decades before eradication.
-The full write-up is in this new working paper.
+The full write-up is in this new working paper [revised version].

 As John D. Rockefeller, arguably the richest human in history, entered philanthropy just over a century ago, he was persuaded to back large-scale, scientifically informed public health campaigns—not unlike Bill Gates in our era.
 In 1910, he gave $1 million to create the Rockefeller Sanitary Commission for the Eradication of Hookworm Disease.
 Across eleven southern states from North Carolina to Texas, the RSC soon launched what today would be called the War on Worms.
 Drugs were dispensed to treat infected children.
 Doctors, teachers, and the public were educated about the importance of sanitation, especially the use of proper privies.